OursBlanc42/holbertonschool-hbnb/part2/hbnb/README.md

  * Debugger PIN: 781-035-494
 ```

-8. Now, you can enjoy and try the API with CURL, Postman, Swagger web UI, or whatever...
+8. Now, you can enjoy and try the API with cURL, Postman, Swagger web UI, or whatever...
 See examples below

 ## Business Logic Layer Explanation